Carl Zeiss: Improvements of the microscope

 The objectives for these new compound microscopes were still empirically design but nonetheless met with immediate approval from Leopold Dippel.
-Dippel examined the optical quality of the most useful objectives, A, C, D and F and had considerable praise for Zeiss' new objectives.
+Dippel examined the optical quality of the most useful objectives, A, C, D and F and had considerable praise for Zeiss's new objectives.
 The D objective was compared very favorably with the similar power objectives of Belthle and Hartnack (successor to Oberhaeuser).
 The F objective is even described as the equal of much more expensive objectives from established makers.
 It is assessed as almost as good as Hartnack's water immersion objectives.
 That was, of course the problem.
 When selling to researchers at the forefront of their fields, "almost as good" is a commercial disaster.
 Zeiss knew quite well that his strongest objectives could not match the quality of the Hartnack water immersion objectives.
 Every attempt to empirically design a satisfactory water immersion objective had failed.

 Collaboration with Ernst Abbe

 To solve his problem Zeiss returned to his original plans to design his objectives based on a calculated theoretical basis.
 He renewed his search for a collaborator and this time chose Ernst Abbe (1840–1905), a private docent, or associate professor, at the university.
 The official collaboration between the 50 year old Zeiss and 26 year old Abbe began in July 1866 with the goal of the creation of a water immersion objective with resolution equal to those of Emil Hartnack's.

 A first step in the rational production of optics was a modernization of the workshop methods.
 This was accomplished with some resistance from Löber and the other employees who preferred to remain with their traditional methods.
 The plan was to measure every individual property of each lens element before an objective was constructed to allow precise reproduction of the optical system.
 The D objective, for example contained 5 lenses.
 Each was composed of glass with a specific index of refraction, with exact curvatures, of a specific focal length and exact spacings.
-Löber had already investigated one requirement using glass reference gages to compare the curvature of lens surfaces using the phenomenon of Newton's rings.
+Löber had already investigated one requirement using glass reference gauges to compare the curvature of lens surfaces using the phenomenon of Newton's rings.
 Fraunhofer had arrived at the same solution long before but the procedure had remained a trade secret of his workshop.
 Abbe constructed a series of new measuring apparatus to measure focal lengths and refractive indices.
 The result of all of this effort was clear by 1869.
 Outwardly the microscopes had hardly changed, but due to the rationalization of the work flow more microscopes were produced with the same personnel.
 Prices were reduced by 25%.